sveltejs/svelte/site/content/tutorial/13-advanced-styling/04-style-directive/text.md

 title: The style directive
 ---

-Being able to set css properties dynamically is nice, however this can get unwieldly if you have to write a long string, and mistakes like missing any of the semicolons could make the whole string invalid.
+Being able to set CSS properties dynamically is nice.
+However, this can get unwieldy if you have to write a long string.
+Mistakes like missing any of the semicolons could make the whole string invalid.
 Therefore, Svelte provides a nicer way to write inline styles with the style directive.

 Change the style attribute of the paragraph to the following: